 It’s funny, the old saying that goes like this: You don’t miss something until it’s gone.

 The last couple of weeks, I’ve been worried about how to sustain my disabled mother and myself financial.
 I have a lot of pressure on my shoulders as a 24-year-old who has been working full-time for almost a decade.
-I still stand by my post regarding leaving a toxic workplace%.
-However, I do miss the relative security of disposable income.
+And, I do miss the relative security of disposable income.

 Any experienced writer can agree that financial stability is always in the forefront of most artistic ventures and dreams.
 And as an aspiring indie author, I know how easy it is to be sucked into the hype that you need to write a lot of books, make a lot of money, and quit your job to travel the world.